mobileink/migae-examples/README.md

  1. basic

   a. basic0 - plain Java servlet, no Clojure, to demo leiningen and servlet testing

   b. basic1 - minimal Clojure servlet using gen-class; explore compile v. jar

   c. basic2 - slightly more elaborate servlet

   d. basic3 - use of :impl-ns to put implementation in loadable namespace

-  3. basic4 - use of Servlet Filter to enable dynamic code reloading
+  e. basic4 - use of Servlet Filter to enable dynamic code reloading

 So far we have used Java interop facilities to deal with HTTP requests and responses.
 Ring provides a way to do this in pure Clojure.